samuel-bohman/my-personal-website/content/project/2017-09-21-most-harmful-weather-events-in-the-usa.md

 date = "2017-09-22"

 # Project title.image = "projects/Titanic_md_files/Titanic.jpg"
-title = "The Perfect Storm"
+title = "Most Harmful Weather Events in the USA"

 # Project summary to display on homepage.
 summary = "A Study of the U.S. National Oceanic and Atmospheric Administration’s storm database 1950-2011."